The Unseen Victims of COVID-19

 While there have been multiple pandemics throughout the last century, few have been as internationally devastating as the Coronavirus.
 Not since the 1918 Influenza pandemic has the entire world been ravaged by one singular disease, and COVID-19 has decimated businesses, livelihoods and any sense of normalcy.

 With the unprecedented speed of the development of a vaccine, many are hopeful life will return to normal in the near future.
 But even with the promise of a vaccine, Covid has affected almost every person on Earth, and its ramifications will be felt for years to come.
 Unfortunately, many Americans have disproportionately fallen victim to the virus, suffering even more than the rest of the population.
-Here are just a few of those victims.
+Here are just a few of those victims, and how to help them during the Coronavirus pandemic.

 The American criminal justice system holds almost 2.3 million individuals, making it one of the highest per capita of any industrialized nation.
 Among the slew of issues surrounding the criminal justice system, its response to the Coronavirus outbreak has been extremely lacking.
 Multiple studies have found higher levels of infections in prisoners than the rest of the country, with some prisons having as high as 70% inmate infection rate.